 - 200 grams granulated sugar

 - 50 grams water

 - 2 ounces melted chocolate

 - Sift together the almond flour and powdered sugar.
 Discard the remaining almond meal pieces that won't go through the sieve.
 I usually have anywhere from a few tablespoons to a quarter of a cup of leftovers.
 Add the egg whites to the almond/sugar mixture and stir until a thick paste forms.
 Set aside.

-- To make the Italian Meringue, bring the granulated sugar, egg whites, and water to a boil in a medium saucepan and cook to 244 degrees F. While sugar water is boiling, whisk the egg whites in the bowl of a stand mixer on medium speed with a whisk attachment for 2-3 minutes.
+- To make the Italian Meringue, bring the granulated sugar and water to a boil in a medium saucepan and cook to 244 degrees F. While sugar water is boiling, whisk the egg whites in the bowl of a stand mixer on medium speed with a whisk attachment for 2-3 minutes.

 - Once sugar mixture reaches 244 degrees F, carefully pour it into a heatproof measurer.
 With the mixer running on low speed, slowly drizzle a few tablespoons of the hot sugar mixture over the egg whites at a time until it's completely incorporated.
 Turn the mixer up to high speed and continue to whisk until the mixture has dropped in temperature and is no longer too hot (about 122 degrees F).
 At this point, the egg whites mixture should be very stiff.

 - Use a spatula to gently fold the meringue into the almond paste mixture, deflating the egg whites against the side of the bowl as you do so.
 It usually takes me around 40 strokes.